UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 Notes:

-We keep aside some randomly selected portion from the training data.
+What we do is we keep a randomly selected portion of our data aside we call that the testing data.

-We `fit` (train) a model on the training portion only.

-We `score` (assess) the trained model on this set-aside data to get a sense of how well the model would be able to generalize.

-We pretend that the kept aside data is representative of the real distribution (𝐷) of data.
+We do our fitting on the training data and then we can assess the model on this testing data which we’re using to be representative of the whole distribution of the data.

 ---